-- Power on the compressor by pressing the power button. - When powered on, lights surrounding the compressor power button will illuminate: - Green indicates the compressor is connected to AC power. - Orange indicates the internal battery is being used. - Power on the ventilator by pressing the power button. - A Ensure that the green power indicator light on the ventilator is on. - When the startup screen is displayed, listen for audible tones to test the ventilator's alarm speaker.
+- 1 Power on the compressor by pressing the power button for the compressor. - (2) When powered on, lights surrounding the compressor power button will illuminate: - Green indicates the compressor is connected to AC power. - Orange indicates the internal battery is being used. - (3) Power on the ventilator by pressing the power button for the ventilator. - (4) Ensure the green power indicator light on the ventilator is on. - (5) When the startup screen is displayed, listen for audible tones to test the ventilator's alarm speaker.